Picky Palate? Here’s How to Handle It!

 Picky Palate

 I don’t eat pickles, mustard, clams, avocados, guacamole, veal, relish or salsa.
-I will not eat raw onions under any circumstances.
-I do not drink beer or cider.
+I won’t eat raw onions under any circumstances.
+And I do not drink beer or cider.
 Honey mustard, cottage cheese and sour cream are on my no-can-do list.
 I cannot stomach cranberry juice.
 I will gladly pass on champagne (after a sip to toast, of course).
-My steak and hamburgers have to be well done.
+My steak and hamburgers must be well done.
 I can’t even think about eating raw tuna or seafood.
-What is eel sauce and why is it served?
+What’s eel sauce and why is it served?
 I don’t like A-1, hot sauce, duck, vinegar, truffle oil or hard-boiled eggs.
-I will avoid what I call the “Goya bean section” at all costs, and although I have been game to consume meat only chili and hummus, I prefer to stay away.
-I may have gotten grounded for this one, but I have not consumed a lima bean since I was 6.
+I avoid the “Goya bean section” at all costs (although I have been game to consume meat only chili and hummus).
+While I may have gotten grounded for this one, I haven’t consumed a lima bean since I was 6.
 That’s right.
 I stood my ground!
-Blechhh … what was that, chalk?
-I guess you could say I am a picky eater.
-All of the above are foods I don’t eat due to preference, not dietary restrictions.
-However, thanks to having three babies and hormonal changes, I am now lactose intolerant.
-I cannot even look at ice cream or brie cheese without getting sick.
-Funny thing is, my food aversions don’t bother me as much as they bother others.
-My uncle once said I was a cheap date because I wouldn’t order lobster at a fancy New York City restaurant.
-My dad cringes when the bowl of peas passes through my hands and onward to my brother.
-I know what he is thinking.
+I guess I’m a picky eater.

 I get a lot of “You don’t know what you are missing,” and “WHAT?
 You don’t eat mayo?”
 Some of it is mental — OK, all of it is.
 I am sorry, but cream should never be sour and my meat should not look like it literally just mooed!